francescb/FTP-easy-file-download/README.md

    - -p PASSWORD           Specify password
    - -d DIRECTORY          Specify FTP directory from which to download the files
    - -f FILETYPE           Specify Filetype to Retrieve (do not specify it if no specific filetype is needed to be retrieved)
-   - -t TARGETDESTINATION  Specify Local Destination
+   - -t TARGETDESTINATION  Specify Local Destination in which to store the files retrieved